NazarUniyat/starwarsboot/README.md

 mvn test
 ```

-### Build an executable WAR
+### Build an executable JAR

 You can run the application from the command line using:

 ```
 mvn spring-boot:run
 ```
-Or you can build a single executable WAR file that contains all the necessary dependencies, classes, and resources with:
+Or you can build a single executable JAR file that contains all the necessary dependencies, classes, and resources with:
 ```
 mvn clean package
 ```